-E. The OSC will notify the complainant and respondent of the sexual misconduct hearing date, time, and location in writing at least five business days before the scheduled hearing.
+E. The OSC will notify the complainant and respondent of the sexual misconduct hearing date, time, and location in writing.

 F. Sexual misconduct hearings will usually be conducted using videoconference or other distance method so that the parties are not in the same room simultaneously at any time during the hearing.
 Both parties will be permitted to participate in the hearing (e.g., watch the testimony of others, ask questions of witnesses, etc.) remotely using technology.